christenmartin/safeSlots/README.md

 # safeSlots

-Our app aims to solve the problem of covid-19 spread by:
+Our app aims to reduce covid-19 spread by:

 * Making for a safer, quicker, and more orderly experience for customers and employees.